 5 – Have Them Adjusted Twice A Year

 Often times, where you purchased your eyeglasses, offers you the service to adjust your glasses every six months – sometimes it’s even free.
 Consistent and regular maintenance, like with cars, can help to make your frames last longer, which is definitely a bonus if they were costly.

 6 – Store Them In a Case

-Keeping your eyeglasses safely stored in a case helps to prevent against scratches or other accidental damage.
+Keep your eyeglasses safely stored in a case will help to prevent against scratches or other accidental damage.
 Having a designated case also aids in discovering whereabouts.
 If you’ve ever had to suddenly take your glasses off and placed them down to address something, you may have forgotten exactly where you placed them.
-Taking the extra few seconds to stow them back into their case – that is larger than the glasses, thereby making finding easier – gives you the peace of mind that they are safe from being sat on or crushed in your separation from not being in their case.
+Taking the extra few seconds to stow them back into their case – that is larger than the glasses, thereby making finding easier – gives you the peace of mind to keep your glasses from being sat on or crushed in your separation from not being in their case.

 Even if you don’t incorporate these suggestions into maintaining your eyeglasses, eyeglass wearers should always be mindful of handling their glasses especially carefully.
 Since your vision is dependent on their preservation, some sort of upkeep is always best practice.